Protein for Women’s Health: Hormones, Hair, Skin, Nails and Nutrient Absorption

-Consuming sufficient protein helps create amino acids essential for synthesizing these hormones.
+Consuming sufficient protein helps create amino acids essential for synthesising these hormones.
 For instance, studies indicate that increasing protein intake can help regulate the menstrual cycle and manage symptoms related to hormonal changes, like mood swings and fatigue.

 Additionally, protein-rich foods improve insulin sensitivity, which plays a critical role in maintaining balanced blood sugar levels.
 A balanced diet can potentially reduce the risk of conditions such as polycystic ovary syndrome (PCOS), affecting about 5-10% of women of reproductive age.